nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * 2b1.
 AgentConnect shows a warning message about the duplicate entry.
     * 2b2.
 User decides whether to overwrite or cancel the operation.
     * Use case resumes at step 2 if user decides to proceed

+**Use case: Delete a person**

+**MSS**

+1. User enters the delete command with the Index of the person to be deleted.
+2. AgentConnect validates the input.
+3. AgentConnect confirms the deletion request by showing the contact details.
+4. AgentConnect deletes the contact and shows a success message

+    Use case ends.

+**Extensions**
+* 2a.
+Contact not found (Invalid Index)
+  * 2a1.
+AgentConnect shows an error message indicating Index is invalid.
+  * 2a2.
+User can retry with a valid Index

 *{More to be added}*